Controlled manipulation of solitons in a recirculating fiber loop using external potentials

 We create an effective external potential by using an electro-optic phase modulator $\text{EOM}_\phi$ embedded in the fiber loop which is driven synchronously with both the intensity pulse pattern and the roundtrip time of the loop.
 This ensures precise and repeatable initial positioning of the pulses relative to the potential and prevents drifting of the latter relative to the circulating field during propagation.
 Prior to the experiment, a mapping of the targeted potential landscape is designed which consists of a sequence of waveforms (one per roundtrip).
 The 2\textsuperscript{nd} channel of the AWG sequentially plays each waveform to generate the electrical signal that drives $\text{EOM}_\phi$ at each pass of the optical signal.
 In the general case, a different waveform can be played at each roundtrip, resulting in a dynamic potential landscape.
 The AWG can also be set to play the same waveform and thus create a static potential.
-Note that intra-loop phase modulation has already been used to realize experiments in synthetic frequency dimensions, usually limited to static harmonic modulations \cite{dutt_experimental_2019, chen_real-time_2021, englebert_bloch_2023, cheng_multi-dimensional_2023, senanian_programmable_2023}.
-It is also a powerful means of tailoring the properties of Kerr cavity solitons in resonators \cite{englebert_manipulation_2024, sun_dissipative_2022}.
+Note that intra-loop phase modulation has already been used to realize experiments in synthetic frequency dimensions \cite{dutt_experimental_2019, chen_real-time_2021, englebert_bloch_2023, cheng_multi-dimensional_2023, senanian_programmable_2023} and generate optical gap solitons \cite{bersch_optical_2012}, typically relying on static harmonic modulations.
+For the latter, the potential consists of a fast modulation which creates an array of coupled waveguides shorter than the wavepacket itself.
+By contrast, our experiments operate in a different parameter regime in which the potential timescale is broader than the soliton duration.
+Application of an external potential is also a powerful means of tailoring the properties of Kerr cavity solitons in resonators \cite{englebert_manipulation_2024, sun_dissipative_2022}.